 At the center of the square is Orlando’s Column.
 This stone column, adorned with a medieval knight, dates back to 1417.
 The column symbolizes the city’s independence and growing power.

-Other sights of interest on the square include Sponza Palace, the Dubrovnik Bell Tower, the Church of Saint Blaise, Small Onofrio Fountain, and the Rector’s Palace.
+Other sights of interest on the square include Sponza Palace, the Dubrovnik Bell Tower, the Church of St. Blaise, Small Onofrio’s Fountain, and the Rector’s Palace.

 In addition to historic sights, the square is surrounded by many restaurants, cafes, bars, and shops, which are busy at all hours of the day.